davygoat/simh-os32/README.txt

    Ctrl/E		break to SimH prompt, then...

    DO fixdisk		fix disk after an unclean shutdown
-   DO makedisk		create and mount a clean 67MB disk pack DO iug		copy an Interdata User Group tape to IUG: disk
+   DO makedisk		create and mount a clean 67MB disk pack on DSC3 DO mountdisk		mount a 67MB disk pack on DSC3
+   DO iug		copy an Interdata User Group tape to IUG: disk

    !tclsh make-sim.tcl 25 *.ftn >wop   generate EXPECT/SEND sequences ...